donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/user_signup.md

 ## Requirement

-To sign-in/up the RDM CMS portal, you are required to have a valid account issued by one of the identity providers (IdP's) trusted by SURFConext.
-Identity providers from almost all university, high-school and research institutions within Netherlands are covered by SURFConext.
+To sign-in/up the RDM CMS portal, you are required to have a valid user account issued by one of the identity providers (IdP's) supported by SURFConext.
+Generally speaking, identity providers from universities and research institutions within Netherlands are well covered by SURFConext.

-A list of SURFConext trusted IdP's can be found [here](https://www.surf.nl/over-surf/werkmaatschappijen/surfnet/over-surfnet/aansluiten-op-surfnet/aangesloten-instellingen/index.html).
+A list of SURFConext-supported IdP's can be looked up [here](https://www.surf.nl/over-surf/werkmaatschappijen/surfnet/over-surfnet/aansluiten-op-surfnet/aangesloten-instellingen/index.html).

 ## Instruction